CodingEZ/Automated-Garden/README.md

 ## Github and Github Desktop

+To get started with this project:
+1. Make a Github account
+2. Download and install Github Desktop (https://desktop.github.com/) on your computer.
+3. Sign into Github desktop with your Github account information.
+4. Select File -> Clone Repository to clone (make a copy of) this project onto your desktop.

-First, make a Github account, then download Github Desktop (https://desktop.github.com/) on your computer.
-Sign into Github desktop with your Github account information and clone this project into .
-You should make changes to the files on your local machine, then use Github Desktop to send those edits to the Github repository here.
+You can now make changes to the files on your local machine, then use Github Desktop to send those edits to the Github repository here.

-To save changes here
+To save changes to the shared repository on Github:
 1. Open Github Dekstop on your computer and select the correct repository.
 You should see that change have been made if you made local changes.
 2. A summary (name) for the edits is required, so name your edits, preferable with your